polyaxon/polyaxon/site/docs/intro/scaling/hyperparameter-tuning.md

 Polyaxon provides several features for running hyperparameter tuning.

-Oftentimes you may want to create many experiments with different parameters and automatically manage their execution.
+Oftentimes you may want to create many experiments with different parameters and automatically manage the execution.

 In order to make this tutorial usable for all Polyaxon users, we will run several configurations in parallel using the **eager mode**, and we will use algorithms supported in all Polyaxon distributions: